asm/ansi_scroller/README.md

 # Run raspi-config and enable overlayfs and read only /boot in "Performance Options", then reboot
 sudo raspi-config
 ```
-At this point, no changes you make to will survive a reboot.
+At this point, no file changes will survive a reboot.
 To make changes, just run `raspi-config` again and disable overlayfs.
 More details on getting Docker working on OverlayFS can be found [here](https://github.com/docker/for-linux/issues/230#issuecomment-1035642872).

 ## Loading your own art
 The server loads a list of ANSI artworks to display from a JSON list via a URL.
 You can change that URL [here](https://github.com/asm/ansi_scroller/blob/master/bin/ansi_server.rb#L23).
 You'll note the files are in the `.bin` format (not `.ans`).
 This format is far easier to read and you can use [PabloDraw](http://picoe.ca/products/pablodraw/) to convert artwork.
 Someday, I'll write the code necessary to read `.ans` files.